-The modified societal perspective included potential labor benefits for reduced migraine pain in the analysis.
-The ICERs for lasmiditan, rimegepant, and ubrogepant compared with usual care were \$207,800, \$422,900, and \$430,900 per QALY gained, respectively.
+The modified societal perspective included potential labor benefits for reduced migraine pain in the analysis for Population 1.
+In this scenario, the ICERs for lasmiditan compared to usual care was \$57,500, while rimegepant and ubrogepant dominated (i.e. lower cost and higher QALYs gained) usual care.